solid/specification/CONTRIBUTING.md

 ## Technical Report index

-When a new technical report is added, information about it is modified, or a new work item is being worked on by the CG, a PR should update the [Technical Report index](https://github.com/solid/specification/blob/main/index.html).
+When a new technical report is added, information about it is modified, or a new work item is being worked on by the CG, a follow-up can PR can be made to update the [Technical
+Report index](https://github.com/solid/specification/blob/main/index.html).

 ## Publication Rules